artghieri/Git-and-GitHub-Introduction/configurations.md

 ![261872544-934c603e-1137-4c31-924d-1ac47be3d1c6](https://github.com/artghieri/Git-and-GitHub-Introduction/assets/102708433/6aa4ddab-cadc-49fd-9a8d-cb309d40c15b)

-## Git Merge and Git Pull
+## Merging and Pull Request

 Merging is Git's way of putting a forked history back together again.
-The `git merge` command lets you take the independent lines of development created by git branch and integrate them into a single branch.
+The `git merge` command lets you take the independent lines of development created by `git branch` and integrate them into a single branch.

 Git merge will combine multiple sequences of commits into one unified history.
-In the most frequent use cases, git merge is used to combine two branches.
+In the most frequent use cases, `git merge` is used to combine two branches.

 ```julia
 git merge branch-to-merge